Homemade Hamburger Helper – Whole Wheat (VIDEO)

 There’s a point to this.
 When I made this homemade Hamburger Helper, he walked into the kitchen and was probably 15 feet away from the stove and he said, “Hamburger Helper?”

 It’s recognizable, even to someone who never eats it.
 Maybe he ate it growing up, but I know for a fact he hasn’t had it in at least 8 years.
 As I often do, I made this version a little better for you.
-Coming in at 479 calories per (generous) serving, it’s definitely not breaking the calorie bank, especially given the fact that it’s a pan full of pasta, beef and cheese.
-Paired with a salad or fruit, it’s a hearty meal you can feel pretty good about.
+Coming in at 400 calories per serving, it’s definitely not breaking the calorie bank, especially given the fact that it’s a pan full of pasta, beef and cheese.
+Paired with a salad (try this kale salad or a Brussels sprouts salad) or fruit, it’s a hearty meal you can feel pretty good about.
 And did I mention you can make it in 30 minutes?
 That’s not much longer than the boxed kind would take, I’m assuming.

 That 30 minute thing is important amidst the craziness of the holidays.
 My editorial calendar is looking like I’m bringing you guys more quick and easy meals this December than I am cookie recipes.
 I have plenty of great cookie recipes in the archives, but we do have to eat something besides cookies this month, right?
 This meal is actually perfect after a day of baking.
 You’re exhausted, I know you are — we all are!
 Make dinner easy and good for you.
 You got this!